Skip to content

 send Optional payload to send after the connection is established.

-expect Optional substring expected in the response (requires --send or returns whatever the peer sent first).
+expect Optional substring expected in the response.

 filter: